lop-cz/Magnific-Popup/website/documentation.md

   //   return item.el.attr('title') + '<small>by Marsel Van Oosten</small>';
   // }

-  verticalGap:88,

   verticalFit: true, // Fits image in area vertically

   tError: '<a href="%url%">The image</a> could not be loaded.' // Error message }
 {% endhighlight %}

-Please note that Magnific Popup doesn't implement any JS-based clint-side caching for images.
-So make sure that your server [adds expires headers](https://developers.google.com/speed/docs/best-practices/caching#LeverageBrowserCaching), so image won't be downloaded each time.
+Please note that Magnific Popup doesn't implement any Javascript-based client-side caching for images.
+So make sure that your server [adds expires headers](https://developers.google.com/speed/docs/best-practices/caching#LeverageBrowserCaching) so the image won't be downloaded each time.

 ## Iframe Type